Giving Day supporters show what it means to be a SAIT catalyst

-“The community and the support of our students blows me away every year,” says Anna Kravchik, Annual Giving Officer for SAIT Alumni and Development.
+“The community and the support of our students blow me away every year,” says Anna Kravchik, Annual Giving Officer for SAIT Alumni and Development.
 “It’s more than just the dollars raised — it’s about a community of individuals who have come together to support SAIT students.
 We set out to show everyone what it means to be a SAIT catalyst but, in the end, I think they really showed us.”

 Over 24 hours — from 10 am on Wednesday, Oct.
 16 to 10 am on Oct.
 17 — a record number of gifts rolled in from SAIT employees, students, alumni and our extended family of supporters.
 The total raised also includes funds provided by our generous matching donors and partners as well as from our Giving Day sponsors, Chartwells and Manulife.

 “Our students see this support and know that we have their backs,” Kravchik says.
 “They know we are really pushing for them to have the best, most relevant education possible so they can go out and succeed in their careers.”

 Giving Day kicked off with the exciting reveal of an augmented reality mural that, when scanned with the Augle App, shows a short video depicting the everyday life of SAIT graduates on the job.
 Those who missed the event still have time to watch the mural come to life.
 The augmented experience will remain in SAIT's Culbert Atrium, Johnson-Cobbe Energy Centre until Oct.
 23.